Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 - **Input tilt series**: The tilt series to be aligned the dose filtered one is recommened
 - **Use cummulative correlation**: No.
-- **Generate interpolated tilt series**: Yes at bin 4 (just for visualization purpose)
 - **Tilt axis angle**: Leave it empty.
 It takes the axis orientation from the scipion database.

 > **Warning**: This protocol is quite sensitive to the tilt axis orientation.
-A wrong tilt axis orientation can be the suspicious of casting unusual results.
+A wrong tilt axis orientation can be the main suspicious of casting unusual results.
 If a wrong tilt axis orientation was imported, the tilt axis can be fixed in the tilt axis form of this protocol.

 > **Note**: The output of this protocol is a set of tilt series.
 In the summary, the output tilt series presents a `+ali` flag.
 This flag informs about the alignment, the tilt series present an associated transformation matrix (with the estimated shifts). **The +ali indicates that matrix is associated as metadata but not applied to the tilt series**.
-To visualize the algined tilt series the flag of the protocol `generate interpolated tilt-series` must be enable.
-In the summary, the interpolated tilt series can be identified with the flag `!interp`.

 ![FormCoarseAlignment](HIVTutorial/CoarseAlignment.png)